-7000 andiated chare paid as follows.
-Inst allment Payments Completion of this section is not required if you chose to rollover your entire account.
-FIXE D PAYMENT over my expected lifetime: I elect to have my account distributed to me in (select monthly or annual) ☐ Monthly installments over my expected lifetime. ☐ Annual installments over my expected lifetime.
+Installment Payments Completion of this section is not required if you chose to rollover your entire account.

+FIXED PAYMENT over my expected lifetime:

+I elect to have my account distributed to me in (select monthly or annual)

+Monthly installments over my expected lifetime.
+Annual installments over my expected lifetime.

 I understand that the number of benefit payments that I will receive is not certain, and that my election of this option does not guarantee that my actual benefit payments will last my entire lifetime.
 I further understand that while payments are being made from my Accumulated Share, my unpaid account balance will continue to share in investment earnings and/or losses and expenses of the Trust Fund.
 This may reduce or increase the number of installment payments that I receive.
 If my Accumulated Share depletes prior to my death, no additional payments will be made.
 In the event of my death, any unpaid balance will be available to my Beneficiary(ies).

+FIXED BENEFIT Amount:

-FIXE D BENEFIT Amount: an initial payment of \$(Enter a number of \$0 or greater and select one of ollowing.): I elect to have my account distributed to me in (select one): ☐ Monthly Installments of \$, until my Account has been depleted.
+After an initial payment of \$(Enter a number of \$0 or greater and select one of the following.):

+I elect to have my account distributed to me in (select one):

+Monthly Installments of \$, until my Account has been depleted.

 Annual Installments of \$until my Account has been depleted.

-FIXE D PERIOD of Time: I elect to have my account distributed to me in monthly installments over 20 years as shown on my most recent Quarterly Statement.
-After an initial payment of \$, I elect to have my account distributed to me in monthly installments over a period of years or until my account balance depletes, whichever comes first.
+FIXED PERIOD of Time:

+I elect to have my account distributed to me in monthly installments over 20 years as shown on my most recent Quarterly Statement.